nsalles33/quantum_espresso_output_parser/README.md

 ```

 Apply me just apply it to all the files in a folder and give you the total result as a json with all the simulations.
+Apply me require some modification for your particular situation.